Kynance Cove: Wildlife

 Kynance Cove was the venue for the first British record of Porter's rustic (Athetis hospes), a rare migrant moth from southern Europe.

 Popular culture

 Kynance Cove features in the 2015 production of Agatha Christie’s And Then There Were None, a period drama of three daily episodes first broadcast on 26 December 2015.

-It is also used as a location for the TV series Poldark (2015 TV series), as Ross Poldark’s beloved Nampara, and in the episode The Devil's Foot from The Return of Sherlock Holmes.
+It is also used as a location for the TV series Poldark, as Ross Poldark’s beloved Nampara, and in the episode The Devil's Foot from The Return of Sherlock Holmes.
+Kynance Cove was used in seasons 1 and 2 of the HBO series House of the Dragon as a Velaryon camp.
+Recently, filming for the Harry Potter TV series has taken place at the cove.
+In film it has been used for additional shots for the planet Ahch-To in Star Wars: The Last Jedi, and featured in The Thief of Bagdad.